rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/CONTRIBUTING.md

 <!-- status: stub; target: 150+ words -->
 <!-- status: stub; target: 150+ words -->
 <!-- status: stub; target: 150+ words -->
-# Contributing to CoCivium
+# Contributing to CoCivium™

-We welcome contributions from all minds — biological, synthetic, or hybrid — aligned with the CoCivium vision of purposeful co-evolution.
+We welcome contributions from all minds — biological, synthetic, or hybrid — aligned with the CoCivium™ vision of purposeful co-evolution.

 ## How to Contribute
 1. **Fork and clone** the repository.